Pharmacist from the United States

 An updated certificate of standing required if you did not apply within 12 months of your pre-registration application.

-You're now a fully registered pharmacist.
+You are now a Full Pharmacist.
 The College will send you a confirmation notice and issue a certificate of registration.
 You may access your registration card through eServices.
 Registration must be renewed annually.
 You will receive an email reminder six weeks before your renewal deadline.